 Where a school has a sole deputy, clear lines of leadership responsibility among assistant headteachers or senior teachers are vital.
 Distributed leadership models are key and play an important part in creating opportunities for staff wishing to develop as school leaders.

-If this is your school model, you will undoubtedly have given careful thought to how you maximise leadership opportunities for other staff in your school.
+If this is your school model, you will undoubtedly have given careful thought to how you maximize leadership opportunities for other staff in your school.
 You might prefer a project-style approach, with senior teachers being able to lead individual projects in your school (an application for a mark such as Careermark or Sportsmark, a specialist college bid or the introduction of a new assessment, tracking and reporting system, for example).

 Other schools ensure that middle leadership posts are well remunerated but carry with them wider responsibilities than curriculum or pastoral development.
 Middle leaders will need to be strategic thinkers and confident enough to respond to more challenging day-to-day issues within the school.
 If your middle leaders are not this experienced or confident yet, perhaps you still need the leadership capacity of two deputies to steer school improvement.